jvatic/marbles-js/README.md

 It also includes a small but powerful URI parsing library.

 But if you don't need all that, the core of the lib may be used on it's own for a small sugar coating atop the native API.

-## `Marbles.View`

-Supports Hogan and LoDash compiled templates (or anything else with the same function signatures, see the source code for details).

-Allows nested views (of any depth) via the `data-view='ViewClassName'` attribute.
-This is especially useful when rendering everything at once initially then re-rendering the subviews as needed.

-Provides helpers for finding parent and child views by name.

-Is evented.

 ## `Marbles.Model`